 Equalisation levy shall be payable @ 6% of the consideration for any specified service received or receivable by a person, being a non-resident from:

-- (i) a person resident in India and carrying on business or profession; or - (ii) a non-resident having a permanent establishment in India. - (ii) The provisions relating to equalisation levy is extended to the:
+- i. a person resident in India and carrying on business or profession; or - ii. a non-resident having a permanent establishment in India. - (ii) (a) 3 years and with fine